 Wallowing in mud is an important behaviour for young rhino calves to learn from the adults as the mud has protective properties for the rhinos’ thick skin: it serves as a sunscreen, insect repellent and antiseptic lotion to heal small wounds.

 Both the male and female Southern White Rhinoceros have two horns, the front one reaching lengths of up to 150cm.
 An adult male weighs approximately 2.3 tonnes and a female weighs about 1.8 tonnes.
 The average birth weight for a newborn Southern White Rhino is between 60kg – 70kg.
 The gestation period, or length of pregnancy for a female rhino is generally between 15 to 16 months.

 Your visit to the Zoo helps to fight species extinction.
-Visiting Werribee Open Range Zoo offers not only an opportunity to see this awesome animal at close range, but also to learn about the Zoos Victoria's work with Rhino Fund Uganda and to take action for wildlife in Kenya through the Beads for Wildlife, which helps communities and wildlife in Africa.
+Visiting Werribee Open Range Zoo offers not only an opportunity to see this awesome animal at close range, but also to learn about the Zoos Victoria's work with Rhino Fund Uganda and to take action for wildlife in Kenya through the Beads for Wildlife campaign.